Garganey

 The garganey (Spatula querquedula) is a small dabbling duck.
-It breeds in much of Europe and across the Palearctic, but is strictly migratory, with the entire population moving to southern Africa, India (in particular Santragachi), Bangladesh (in the natural reservoirs of Sylhet district) and Australasia during the winter of the Northern hemisphere, where large flocks can occur.
+It breeds in much of Europe and across the Palearctic, but is strictly migratory, with the entire population moving to Africa, India (in particular Santragachi), Bangladesh (in the natural reservoirs of Sylhet district) and Australasia during the winter of the Northern hemisphere, where large flocks can occur.
 This species was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
 Like other small ducks such as the Eurasian teal, this species rises easily from the water with a fast twisting wader-like flight.

 Their breeding habitat is grassland adjacent to shallow marshes and steppe lakes.

 Taxonomy

 The first formal description of the garganey was by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He introduced the binomial name Anas querquedula.
 A molecular phylogentic study comparing mitochondrial DNA sequences published in 2009 found that the genus Anas, as then defined, was non-monophyletic.
 The genus was subsequently split into four monophyletic genera with ten species including the garganey moved into the resurrected genus Spatula.
 This genus had been originally proposed by the German zoologist Friedrich Boie in 1822.
 The name Spatula is the Latin for a "spoon" or "spatula".
 The specific epithet is derived from Latin querquedula, a word believed to represent to its call.

 The common English name dates from the 17th century and comes from Lombard language gargenei, the plural of garganell, which ultimately comes from the Late Latin gargala "tracheal artery".
 The English usage owes its origins to Conrad Gesner who used the Italian name in the third volume of his Historiae Animalium (History of Animals) of 1555.